ElyasBelkhir/Adult-ML-RestAPI/README.md

 REST API that uses Machine Learning to POST predictions based on JSON input of adult categories like age, education, sex, etc.

-NOTE: JSON REST API does not reflect model data fully as not enough testing done and inaccuracies when transferring, so use for education.

 Machine learning model trained on Adult dataset that classifies whether an adult made <=50k or >50k